Moulo77/weather-bot/README.md

 # weather-bot
-A discord bot that display the actuel weather of a given city.
+A discord bot that display the actual weather of a given city.

 ## Usage
 To get the weather, type in ```!w [city name]```